 Why is the Net Sales Formula Important?

 After a sale is made, the transaction is not yet over.
 A business must account for product returns, damaged goods, and customer rebates.
 A business might earn $150,000 in sales, but they could end up losing $25,000 of that money due to faulty or incomplete transactions.
 To account for this, you can calculate net sales by subtracting returns and allowances from gross profit.
-Allowances, in this case, is allowances for discounts on products that are sold.
+Allowances, in this case, are allowances for discounts on products that are sold.
 For a car company, they may have allowances for a questionable part that could be recalled.
 It allows a company to preemptively account for defective merchandise.
 Alternatively, a car manufacturer could choose not to make low quality products in the first place.

 How to Calculate Net Sales